acorn-io/acorn-oss-workshop/steps/environment.md

 ### Run a shell in the VM

+Next, you need to run a shell in the newly proviosnned VM.

-If you use Multipass, you can run a shell in the VM using the following command:
+- if you use Multipass, you can run a shell in the VM using the following command:

 ```
 multipass shell k3s
 ```

-If you use a VM provisionned on the cloud provider you'll need to use a ssh client with the credentials or keys provided by the cloud provider.
+- if you use a VM provisionned on the cloud provider you'll need to use a ssh client with the credentials or keys provided by the cloud provider.

 ### Install k3s

-Once in the new VM, install k3s with the following command:
+Next, install k3s with the following command:

 ```
 curl -sSL https://get.k3s.io | sh